Navy Manufacturing Technology

 The Navy ManTech Program responds to the needs of the Navy for the production and repair of platforms, systems and equipment.
 It aids in achieving reduced acquisition and total ownership costs by developing, maturing and transitioning key manufacturing technologies and processes.
 Investments are focused on those that have the most benefit to the warfighter.

-For over 11 years, the Navy ManTech Program has focused on affordability improvements for key acquisition platforms including the VIRGINIA Class Submarine (VCS), COLUMBIA Class Submarine (CLB), DDG 51 Class destroyer, CVN 78 Class aircraft carrier, F-35 Lightning II, and the CH-53K heavy lift helicopter.
+For over 14 years, the Navy ManTech Program has focused on affordability improvements for key acquisition platforms including the VIRGINIA Class Submarine (VCS), COLUMBIA Class Submarine (CLB), DDG 51 Class destroyer, CVN 78 Class aircraft carrier, FFG 62 Class frigate, F-35 Lightning II aircraft and the CH-53K heavy lift helicopter (portfolio ramping down).

 Navy ManTech works with defense contractors, the Naval Research Enterprise, Navy acquisition program offices and academia to develop improved processes and equipment.
 ManTech promotes timely implementation to strengthen the defense industrial base.
 With their expertise in specific technology areas, the Navy ManTech Centers of Excellence (COEs) play a key role in the definition and execution of the program.